June 2025 Los Angeles protests against mass deportation: June 24

 On June 24, around 9:00 a.m., masked agents detained several people, including two street vendors and a US citizen, near East 9th Street and South Spring Street.
 A crowd of people amassed protesting the arrests.
 LAPD officers were deployed to the area around 9:10 a.m., after a 911 call reported a kidnapping in progress, and began assisting agents with crowd control.
 A demonstration denouncing LAPD for collaborating with ICE was held outside LAPD headquarters in the afternoon.

 July 7

-On July 7, roughly 90 Guardsmen joined several federal agencies in a "show of force" at a largely empty MacArthur Park in Los Angeles for an hour before leaving.
+On July 7, roughly 90 Guardsmen joined several federal agencies led by Greg Bovino in a "show of force" at MacArthur Park in central Los Angeles in mid-day, with armored vehicles, agents on horseback and brandished weapons.
+Mayor Bass arrived at the scene and stated "I think that's a message that they're testing in LA to see how much will Angelenos put up with, and that they're going to roll it out around the country."

 Defense officials stated it was not a military operation, but acknowledged the size and scope could make it look like one to the public.
+After confronting Mayor Bass, photographing their own presence, federal forces left after one hour.

 July 15

 On July 15, 2,000 of the National Guard's 79th Infantry Brigade Combat Team were withdrawn from Los Angeles by the Pentagon.
 This came almost a week after the U.S. Northern Command General Gregory Guillot requested to Secretary of Defense Pete Hegseth if 200 national guards could be withdrawn and redeployed as California was entering into peak wildfire season.